 - Within one month of receiving your registration, our Supplier Diversity team will connect with you to discuss your capabilities in detail.

 - At that point, your business will be included in a database of current and potential suppliers that can be accessed by WashU employees interested in matching diverse businesses to procurement opportunities within the university.
-Note: Inclusion in this database does not guarantee work with WashU but rather serves as a tool to connect WashU with potential suppliers while increasing awareness about your capabilities.
+Note: Inclusion in this database does not guarantee work with WashU but rather serves as a tool to connect WashU with potential businesses while increasing awareness about your capabilities.

 - In some circumstances (based on work scope, procurement dollar value, etc.), you may be required to undergo a pre-qualification process.
 This might include a review of references, finances, insurance and safety records.
 Note: Completion of the pre-qualification process does not constitute a contract with the University.